JoshuaGensel/AncestryProject/README.md

 # AncestryProject

-Collaboratory Popgen Simulationproject of Vladimir Bajic and Leon Joshua Gensel
+Collaboratory Popgen project of Vladimir Bajic and Leon Joshua Gensel using SLiM simulations